 Yes, Huel Black is entirely plant-based and vegan friendly.

-Yes, both flavours are gluten free.
+Yes, all flavours are gluten free.

 No, while Huel Black has a very low carbohydrate content, it will not be enough to put your body in a ketogenic state.
 You would need even less carbohydrates for a keto shake.

 Firstly, and most importantly, the macronutrient distribution.
 Huel black has 50% less carbs, and 33% more protein content, thus it should be aimed for different people.
 On top of that, Huel Black does not contain any artificial sweeteners (sucralose) and uses sugar, instead.
 Huel Black does also not contain any oats, and thus it’s gluten-free.

 It should last at least 12 months when stored in a dry, cool place.